ferninphilly/aws-architecting-devops/module_03/LabThreeDevOps.md

 6. Let's go over to our VPC and choose "Subnets"-> Create New Subnets.
 Now let's create a new Subnet with CIDR **10.0.2.0/24**

 ![subnets.png](../images/subnets.png)

+## Launching an instance from the command line

+1. Another neat thing is working from the AWS CLI